 County Heat and Health Profile Reports

 New Yorkers are at risk of heat-related illness because summer temperatures are warming and our bodies are not used to long periods of extreme heat.
-County Heat and Health Profiles help identify areas at highest risk.
+County Heat and Health Profile Reports help identify areas at highest risk.
 These reports summarize county-level heat index trends, describe regional heat index where heat-related risks begin to increase, identify areas where populations are most vulnerable to extreme heat, and provide available adaptation resources.
-The County Heat and Health Profiles can help communities prepare for and reduce heat-related illness.
+These reports can help communities prepare for and reduce heat-related illness.

-For more information about New York City’s Climate and Health, visit Climate and Health in NYC.
+For information about New York City’s Climate and Health, visit Climate and Health in NYC.

 Select a county or click the map to view its Heat and Health Profile Report.